Hypergraph $p$-Laplacians and Scale Spaces: Conclusion

 \section{Conclusion}

-In this paper we derived a general version of differential operators and a family of $p$-Laplacian operators on hypergraphs, which generalizes known graph and hypergraph operators from literature.
-The resulting operators and the associated scale space flows can be employed for modelling information flows or can perform spectral analysis in social networks, where we can directly incorporate group relationships via hyperarcs.
+In this paper we derived {various variants of differential operators and} a family of $p$-Laplacian operators on hypergraphs, which generalize known graph and hypergraph operators from literature.
+In particular, we considered gradient, adjoint and $p$-Laplacian definitions both in the case of oriented as well as unoriented hypergraphs.

+The resulting operators on oriented hypergraphs and the associated scale space flows can be employed for modelling information flows or performing spectral analysis in social networks, where we can directly incorporate group relationships via hyperarcs.
+Moreover, the proposed averaging operators and $p$-Laplacians for unoriented hypergraphs enable performing local and nonlocal image processing with results that can be used for segmentation tasks.
 Preliminary results indicate a great potential for future research.
-Interesting further questions in addition to a more detailed study of spectral clustering are e.g. the relation between hypergraph gradients and higher-order methods for partial differential equations or the definition of distance functions via eigenfunctions of the infinity-Laplacian.
-Also, we aim to investigate the potential of the proposed diffusion models on hypergraphs for problems in mathematical image processing and computer vision, e.g., for nonlocal image denoising.
+Interesting further questions, in addition to a more detailed study of spectral clustering, are e.g. the relation between hypergraph gradients and higher-order methods for partial differential equations or the definition of distance functions on hypergraphs via eigenfunctions of the infinity-Laplacian.

+Another promising direction is to investigate the influence of non-constant weight functions of the hypergraphs used in our numerical experiments.
+In particular, we propose to define the weights of hyperedges based on the variance of the vertex function values for the vertices included in the respective hyperedge.
+This should further improve the results of both local and nonlocal image processing.

+Due to the overarching success of learning-based methods in many areas of image processing and data analysis it seems obvious that further developments in this directions are in place for hypergraph structures.
+We believe that our work can provide a foundation for hypergraph neural networks generalizing the recently celebrated graph neural network structures with unforeseen opportunities.